-Term Definition A mathematical expression describing a limitation on a part of the transmission or distribution network.
-These are provided to AEMO by both TNSPs and Limit equation DNSPs.
-Mainland The NEM regions: Queensland, New South Wales, Victoria and South Australia Formatted: Font: Not Italic MNSP market network service provider MPC Market Price Cap (previously called VoLL) NEM National Electricity Market Formatted: Font: Not Italic NEMDE National Electricity Market Dispatch Engine PASA projected assessment of system adequacy Formatted: Font: Not Italic RHS Right Hand Side of a constraint equation.
+Term Definition Limit equation A mathematical expression describing a limitation on a part of the transmission or distribution network.
+These are provided to AEMO by both TNSPs and DNSPs.
+Mainland The NEM regions: Queensland, New South Wales, Victoria and South Australia MNSP market network service provider MPC Market Price Cap (previously called VoLL) NEM National Electricity Market NEMDE National Electricity Market Dispatch Engine PASA projected assessment of system adequacy RHS Right Hand Side of a constraint equation.
 The RHS is pre-calculated and presented to the solver as a constant; these terms cannot be optimised by NEMDE.
 SCADA Supervisory Control And Data Acquisition.
 Information such as line flows and generator outputs are delivered via SCADA.
-System Normal The configuration of the power system where: · All transmission elements are in service; or Formatted: Table Bullet, No bullets or numbering • The network is operating in its normal network configuration.
-TNSP transmission network service provider Formatted: Font: Not Italic Formatted: Table/Figure Footnote
+System Normal The configuration of the power system where: All transmission elements are in service; or The network is operating in its normal network configuration.
+TNSP transmission network service provider